Professional in Human Resources (PHR)

 Total Rewards

-– Implementing, promoting, and managing compensation and benefit programs in compliance with federal laws.
+– Implementing, promoting, and managing compensation and benefit programs that attract and retain talent while complying with federal laws.

 Responsibilities:

-• Implement and promote awareness of non-cash rewards (for example: paid volunteer time, tuition assistance, workplace amenities, and employee recognition programs)
+• Implement and promote awareness of non-monetary rewards (for example: paid volunteer time, tuition assistance, workplace amenities, and employee recognition programs)

 15%